Hurricane cuts a quarter of U.S. Gulf of Mexico energy output, dampens fuel demand

 OIL PRICES RISE

-U.S. crude CLc1 and gasoline futures RBc1 soared nearly 5% due to the storm impact and an unexpected drop in crude stockpiles and a larger-than-expected draw in motor fuel inventories.
+U.S. crude CLc1 and gasoline futures RBc1 soared 5% on the storm impact, an unexpected drop in U.S. crude stocks and a larger-than-expected draw in motor fuel inventories.
 [O/R] [EIA/S]

-“Even if the weather keeps production shut for a couple of days, the sheer volume of its size is enough for the market to breathe a bit,” said Rystad Energy senior oil markets analyst Paola Rodriguez-Masiu in a comment.
+“Even if the weather keeps production shut for a couple of days, the sheer volume of its size is enough for the market to breathe a bit,” said Rystad Energy senior oil markets analyst Paola Rodriguez-Masiu.

 The Colonial Pipeline, which brings fuel from refineries to the U.S. East Coast, was operating normally, its operator said.

-The NHC warned Sally had produced “catastrophic and life-threatening” flooding along portions of the North-Central Gulf and up to 30 inches in some spots.

-Reporting by Erwin Seba in Houston and Stephanie Kelly in New York; editing by Marguerita Choy and Steve Orlofsky
+Reporting by Erwin Seba in Houston and Stephanie Kelly in New York; editing by Marguerita Choy, Steve Orlofsky and Tom Brown

 Our Standards: The Thomson Reuters Trust Principles.